xArm-Developer/xArm-Python-SDK/README.md

 - Unified return value
 - Snaps an exception and returns the specified return value

+## Update Summary for 0.0.12
+- By specifying the value of the default parameter of the interface in the instantiation parameter, using angle or radians
+- Unify all interfaces by default using angle or radians
+- More interface routines
+- More detailed interface documentation
+- Richer interface
+- Set interface alias
+- Modified the default values of the default parameters of some interfaces, but support the use of parameters to be compatible when instantiating

 ## Caution
 - There is currently no collision detection, so try not to be close during use.
 - During use, people should stay away from the robot arm to avoid accidental injury or damage to other items by the robot arm.